vstkl/pdf-ocr-obsidian/README.md

 ```

 #### 2. Open the Notebook
-Run the following command to open the Jupyter Notebook:

 ```sh
 jupyter notebook pdf-markdown-ocr.ipynb
 ```

-Or open the [PDF Markdown OCR Notebook](pdf-markdown-ocr.ipynb) file directly in your IDE.
+Or open the [Notebook](pdf-markdown-ocr.ipynb) file directly in your IDE.

 #### 3. Place PDFs in pdfs_to_process

-Before running the notebook for the first time, you need to manually create the pdfs_to_process folder inside the project directory.
-Once created, place the PDFs you want to OCR inside this folder.
+Before first use, create a `pdfs_to_process` folder in the project directory and drop your PDFs in there.

 #### 4. Run the Notebook

-Execute the cells sequentially to process the PDFs.
-Make sure each step works correctly.
+Go cell by cell and make sure everything runs as expected.

 #### 5. Output Structure
 Each processed PDF gets its own folder inside `ocr_output`, structured like this: